P0014

 OBD codes diagnostics diagnosis troubleshooting repair definition on-board

 If the fault code is valid, and symptoms are present, the first thing you should check is your engine oil level.
-Consult the owner’s manual for what your oil level should be, what engine oil should be used, and what viscosity is applicable for your vehicle.
+Consult the owner’s manual for what your oil level should be, what engine oil should be used, and what viscosity is applicable to your vehicle.

 Given that everything oil-related looks good, the next thing you should do is perform a visual inspection.
 Check the wiring, connectors, and the solenoid themselves for damage, corrosion, or wear.